257divyanshu/system-design/pg-yt-playlist/lecture01/crux.md

 * The missing pieces are **distributed systems theory**, **resilience patterns**, and **observability**.

 If you study the “Topics to Deep Dive Into” and the “Comprehensive System Design Topics” together, you’ll have a complete roadmap to move from *beginner → intermediate → advanced* system design.

----

-Would you like me to turn this into a **learning roadmap (with weeks or milestones)** next?
-I can map these topics into a structured 4–6 week plan tailored for your learning pace.